 Styles within Aesthetic are managed through style sheets and are divided into the following 2 categories.

-- Component style sheets.
+- Element and component style sheets.
 Isolates styles to components and their elements.

 - Theme style sheets.
 Provides styles and at-rules for the document.

 Style sheets are created with either the

 createThemeStyles() methods respectively.
 All methods require a function that returns a style

 A few design token based utility methods are passed to the 1st argument within the style sheet

 factory function.
 We like to name this object